 Framing for the room was under way by the end of April (below left), and by mid-May the framing was finished and the roof was on (below right).

 After the exterior sheathing went on, I did the wiring.
-But then the house project stalled, and the space sat untouched for a year.
-Work resumed in October 2017, when I completed the HVAC ductwork (below left).
-The next step would be sheetrock, which may still be some months away.
+But then the house project stalled, and the space sat untouched for over a year.
+Work briefly resumed in October 2017, when I completed the HVAC ductwork (below).

 After another year-long slumber, the house project came back to life.
 Below left, a fellow model railroader helps install insulation on 29 November 2018; I finished the insulation on 1 January 2019 (below right).